 As a board member, you will work with the rest of the board and the operational team.
 You support the DGA members in your domain and co-create the strategy and actions of the association.
 You play an active role in your domain and network.
 You work with other volunteers in different task forces, each working on specific projects.
 Examples of these projects could include events, meetings and the creation of useful resources for our member base.

 The board of the DGA is ultimately responsible for all activities and actions taken by the association.
-The board is currently organised in four – partially overlapping – divisions: Entertainment, Applied, Education and Research.
+The board is currently organised in five – partially overlapping – divisions: Entertainment, Indie, Applied, Education and Research.
 Next to these division managers, the board is completed by a Chairperson, a Secretary and a Treasurer.

 As we are an association, board positions are voluntary – they are unpaid (but highly valued).
 Tenure is not fixed, however we hope to welcome you for several years.
 The typical time investment is 2-4 hours per week.
 Board meetings are held online once per month.